vrockai/pipeline-test/docs/content.md

 ---

-## Host-microbe interaction paradigms in acute and recurrent vulvovaginal candidiasis.
+## Host-microbe interaction paradigms in acute and recurrent vulvovaginal candidiasis
- 13.10.2024, _J MacAlpine, MS Lionakis_

-_Candidiasis, Vulvovaginal, Humans, Female, Vagina, Candida, Recurrence, Host Microbial Interactions, Neutrophils, Host-Pathogen Interactions, Animals, Microbiota_
-Candida spp. are members of the human mucosal microbiota that can cause opportunistic diseases ranging from superficial infections to life-threatening invasive candidiasis.
-In humans, the most common infection caused by Candida spp. is vulvovaginal candidiasis (VVC), which affects &gt;70% of women at least once in their lifetime.
-Of those women, ∼5%-10% develop recurrent VVC (RVVC).
-In this review, we summarize our current understanding of the host and fungal factors that contribute to susceptibility to VVC and RVVC.
-We synthesize key findings that support the notion that disease symptoms are driven by neutrophil-associated dysfunction and immunopathology and describe how antifungal immune mechanisms in the vagina are distinct from other mucosal barrier sites.
-Finally, we highlight key, unanswered research areas within the field that can help us better understand the immunopathogenesis of this infection and facilitate the development of novel preventive, therapeutic, and/or vaccination strategies to combat these common, poorly understood diseases.

 [Source](https://doi.org/10.1016/j.chom.2024.08.018)

-10.1016/j.chom.2024.08.018

 ---

-## Balancing act: counteracting adverse drug effects on the microbiome
+## Balancing act: counteracting adverse drug effects on the microbiome.
+ 12.10.2024, _J de la Cuesta-Zuluaga, P Müller, L Maier_

+The human gut microbiome, a community of microbes that plays a crucial role in our wellbeing, is highly adaptable but also vulnerable to drug treatments.
+This vulnerability can have serious consequences for the host, for example, increasing susceptibility to infections, immune, metabolic, and cognitive disorders.
+However, the microbiome's adaptability also provides opportunities to prevent, protect, or even reverse drug-induced damage.
+Recently, several innovative approaches have emerged aimed at minimizing the collateral damage of drugs on the microbiome.
+Here, we outline these approaches, discuss their applicability in different treatment scenarios, highlight current challenges, and suggest avenues that may lead to an effective protection of the microbiome.

 [Source](https://doi.org/10.1016/j.tim.2024.09.011)

+10.1016/j.tim.2024.09.011

 ---

-## Gut microbiome and bladder cancer: A new link through nitrosamine metabolism
+## Gut microbiome and bladder cancer: A new link through nitrosamine metabolism.
+ 10.10.2024, _S Mani_

+_Urinary Bladder Neoplasms, Gastrointestinal Microbiome, Humans, Nitrosamines, Animals, Carcinogens, Butylhydroxybutylnitrosamine, Mice_
+A recent Nature paper1 reveals that gut microbes metabolize N-butyl-N-(4-hydroxybutyl)-nitrosamine (BBN) into the bladder carcinogen N-n-butyl-N-(3-carboxypropyl)-nitrosamine (BCPN) in the intestines, establishing a direct link between gut microbial activity and the development of bladder cancer.

 [Source](https://doi.org/10.1016/j.chom.2024.09.003)

+10.1016/j.chom.2024.09.003

 ---